Translate

 77-0148 F-15A 49 TFW/7 TFS 'HO' a Coronet Bullet aircraft.

-The weather was not good during our week, but the jets kept coming as the missions continued.
+The weather was not favourable during our week, but the jets continued to arrive as the missions progressed.

 76-0088 F-15A 49TFW/8TFS 'HO' was deployed in the Coronet Shooter exercise.